 Ballet, Modern, Dance History, Choreographer

-Lee began her dance training in South Korea where she earned a B.S. degree in ballet from Han Yang University.
-She was also a member of Lee Ballet Company where she danced professionally from 2001 to 2002.
+Jae Lee began her dance training in South Korea where she earned a B.S. degree in ballet from the Han Yang University.
+In Korea, she was a member of the Lee Ballet Company and danced professionally from 2001 to 2002.
 In 2003, Lee attended the State University of New York, College at Brockport and earned an M.A. degree in dance.
 From SUNY Brockport, she studied under Bill Evans, Juanita Suarez and Suzanna Newman.
-Lee also holds an M.F.A. degree in dance with an emphasis in choreography from University of California, Irvine.
+Lee also holds an M.F.A. degree in dance with an emphasis in choreography from the University of California, Irvine.
 Through her training and education in Southern California, she has had the opportunity to work and study with well-known choreographers, dance researchers and filmmakers, such as Donald McKayle, Lisa Naugle, Jennifer Fisher and John Crawford.
-In 2006, Lee presented one of her major works, Searching for My Voice (2007) at the Orange County Performing Arts Center as part of the Fall for Dance concert.
-She has been actively participating the American College Dance Festival and her choreography has been selected to be performed in 'best of festival' Gala Concerts.
-Currently, Lee is a full time faculty at Santa Monica College, teaching ballet, contemporary modern dance, choreography, and dance history, while continuously producing her creative works for Synapse Dance Ensemble.

 Ballet, Modern, Dance History, Choreographer

-As a choreographer, Mark has created works for Verb Ballets, the Dancing Wheels Company & School, Laguna Dance Festival, Ashland Regional Ballet, Belhaven University, MN² Productions, and University of California, Irvine.
+As a choreographer, Mark has created work for Los Angeles Contemporary Dance Company, Verb Ballets, the Dancing Wheels Company & School, Laguna Dance Festival, Ashland Regional Ballet, Belhaven University, Loyola Marymount University and University of California, Irvine.

 Mark has worked extensively in the field of physically integrated dance with the Dancing Wheels Company & School, one of the premier arts and disability organizations in the United States.
 He currently serves as Artistic Consultant to the Company and travels nationally and internationally to teach physically integrated dance to students and professionals alike.